 Have you received any emails with Christmas countdown timers and thought, I wonder how they did that?
 You’re in luck—today, we’ll show you how.
-Countdown timers in emails are a fun tool for adding dynamic, attention-grabbing motion.
-Here’s how to create a festive timer for all of your Christmas email marketing needs.
+Countdown timers in emails are a fun tool for adding dynamic, attention-grabbing motion – see our video tutorial at the above link!
+Here’s how to create a festive timer for all of your Christmas email marketing needs:

 WHY ADD A CHRISTMAS COUNTDOWN TIMER?

 Honestly, we’re surprised we haven’t seen more December timers in emails this season.
 More brands should consider using them!
 Here’s why:

 - Adding Christmas countdown tickers is easy!
 Seriously.
 It’s just a matter of copying-and-pasting a few lines of code.